Home

 The-10th-Victimicon

-The significant difference in the above letter, of course, is that now the killer had a handle, given to him by himself— “The Zodiac.”
+The significant difference in the above letter, of course, is that now the killer had a handle, which he gave to himself— “The Zodiac.”
 He’s called ZODIAC to this day by the police, but he referred to himself as “The Zodiac.”
 This accentuates his individual and controlling position, which he would later make explicit.
-His sense of sarcasm and black humor is also evident in that he, a killer, duly responding to a police chief’s request, writes “Dear Editor.”

 Then September 27 came around.
 It was the end of the month, but Lake Berryessa was far away.